All Articles

 BEST PICTURE 1951: An American in Paris

-An American in Paris by Craig Lucas, George Gershwin and Ira Gershwin (US/UK)
+An American in Paris by George and Ira Gershwin and Craig Lucas (US/UK)

 The stage musical debuted on Broadway in 2015, led by veteran dancers Robert Fairchild and Leanne Cope in Tony-nominated Broadway debuts.
 The show features a ravishing score of Gershwin classics — such as “I Got Rhythm,” “’S Wonderful,” “Shall We Dance?” and “(I’ll Build a) Stairway to Paradise” — and a fresh, sophisticated book by Tony nominee and Pulitzer Prize finalist Craig Lucas.
 An American in Paris won four 2015 Tony Awards and led to a successful West End production and US national tour.